BimmerGestalt/AAIdrive/README.md

 Besides showing a self-contained remote UI, the IDrive system offers many exciting integration points.
 Here are a few that this project supports:

   - The UI widgets automatically take on the respective theme to fit the car
-  - The Map View, Notification List, and Music Playback screens can be assigned to the physical shortcut buttons in the dashboard
+  - The Assistants, Map View, Notification List, and Music Playback screens can be assigned to the physical shortcut buttons in the dashboard
   - New notifications trigger a popup in IDrive version 4
   - New notification popups can be disabled if a passenger is detected in the seat
   - The currently-playing app is displayed along the top of the IDrive screen